I received a question from an avid blog reader and he asked:

 Secondly, if you are watching this on YouTube, head up above and hit Subscribe.
-What that will do is, every couple of days you will get a video like this where I talk about injury or pain.
-You will also get a video or an interview that I have done with someone or a guest video that I have got from one of my friends in the fitness and health world.
+Every couple of days you will receive a video like this where I talk about injury or pain.
+You will also receive a video or an interview that I have done with someone or a guest video that I have received from one of my friends in the fitness and health world.

-If you want to take charge of your back pain and eliminate if safely, then check out the Fix My Back Pain program here:
+If you want to take charge of your back pain and eliminate if safely, then click here to check out the Fix My Back Pain program.